Lucky-Yuan00/csci3172/labs/lab4/L4_Wang_Jinlin_README.txt

 - **Functions directory:** `labs/lab4/netlify/functions`
 - **Build command:** `npm run build`

-> This matches the repository layout and ensures that the static front‑end and Netlify Functions are deployed correctly.
+> This matches the repository layout and ensures that the static front-end and Netlify Functions are deployed correctly.

 ---